abdeoliveira/timepatrol/README.md

 will benefit from the `pacman` pre and post hooks which I found to be very handy in the day-to-day use.

-## Disclaimer

-This is an early, experimental project.
-Use at your own discretion.

 ## Dependency
 * `ruby`